damburgey/handlebrake/README.md

 * Note: If you try a local disk and the file size stays at 0KB because of File System caching, it will interfer with the Real-Time compression detection
 * By default the **-TranscodeFolderDelay** is **2**, works with -TranscodeFolder, and is the delay in seconds to wait after encoding for the file to finish writing, before any action is taken against it
 * By default the **-MoveOnSuccess** is **$true**, works with -TranscodeFolder and -RemoveSource, to allow for same name conflicts
+* By default the **-IncludeOnly** is **$false**, works with -IncludeOnlyString, add -IncludeOnly to make it true, when you want to filter source files based file name matches
+* By default the **-IncludeOnlyString** is **blank**, works with -IncludeOnly flag.
+This accepts one or more 'strings' to filter -Source for to limit the scope of the search

 **Video Encoding Parameters**
 * By Default the **-Preset** is set to **"H.265 NVENC 1080p"**, which specifies the HandBrakeCLI default preset I use by default